The

 South.
 The center of the world, from which point the

-directions radiated, was distinguished by the
+directions radiated, was distinguished by the color

-aspects of the gods were represented by color and
+the gods were represented by color and

 direction(4).